Generalized Rindler Wedge and Holographic Observer Concordance: Holographic dual of GRW

-More precisely, for the simplified shape of the time pancake of Fig.\ref{bcutoff}, we could see that spatial subregion A (or B, E) could be all observed by a single observer so the entanglement structure in A (or B, E) could be fully observed, while A and B could not be both observed by a single observer at the same time, so the boundary state observed by the induced boundary observers should be a state whose density matrices $\rho_{A}$, $\rho_{B}$, $\rho_{E}$, $\rho_{AE}$ and $\rho_{BE}$ are the same as the boundary state while $\rho_{AB}$ and $\rho_{ABE}$ are different with the boundary state as all entanglement between A and C are removed.
+More precisely, for the simplified shape of the time pancake of Fig.\ref{bcutoff}, we see that spatial subregion $A$ (or $B$, $E$) can be all observed by a single observer so the entanglement structure in $A$ (or $B$, $E$) can be fully observed, while A and B cannot be both observed by a single observer at the same time, so the boundary state observed by the induced boundary observers should be a state whose density matrices $\rho_{A}$, $\rho_{B}$, $\rho_{E}$, $\rho_{AE}$ and $\rho_{BE}$ are the same as the boundary state while $\rho_{AB}$ and $\rho_{ABE}$ are different with the boundary state as all entanglement between A and C are removed.

-Thus based on the facts above, we have the following proposal for the boundary dual of GRWs.
-The boundary state dual to the bulk GRW is the state in the boundary spatial subregion with certain IR entanglement removed and the causal structure of the boundary spacetime subregion determines which IR entanglement should be removed, i.e. the entanglement between any two or multi subsystems which cannot be causally connected to a single boundary observer at the same time should be removed.
+Thus based on the facts above, we have the following proposal for the boundary dual of GRWs. {\it The boundary state dual to the bulk GRW is the state in the boundary spatial subregion with certain long-range entanglement removed and the causal structure of the boundary spacetime subregion determines which long-range entanglement should be removed, i.e. the entanglement between any two or multi subsystems which cannot be causally connected to a single boundary observer at the same time should be removed. }